-“What I really need to know is if this sound right,” I said, highlighting a paragraph in the Word document.
+“Does this sound right?”
+I asked, highlighting a paragraph in the Word document.

 Ethan leaned diagonal towards my laptop.
 His hand stayed by his chin as he always did while thinking.
 “As they rounded the corner, the portal came into view.”

 I shuttered.
 It was always strange to hear my written words out loud.

 “The portal hovered an inch above the ground between a couple of trees.
 Wait.
 Let me get a pen.”
 He reached down towards his backpack.

 My heart leaped.
-Pen?
-My eyes stayed wide as I watched him fumble for a pen.
+I watched him fumble for a pen.